 - Related to eliminating risk

 Q2 lacks the urgency that we see in Q1, but these tasks are just as important.
-To sum up, they are important but not urgent.
-Because they don't involve impending deadlines and don't require immediate action, you have freedom to breathe and take your time in figuring out how to perform these tasks effectively, thereby you will potentially see increased productivity.
-Q2 items might:
+To sum it up, they are important but not urgent.
+Because they don't involve impending deadlines and don't require immediate action, you have the freedom to breathe and take your time in figuring out how to perform these tasks effectively.

 - Be an important piece of overall long-term goals and important activities